In this section, Fulbright Greece presents resources on COVID-19 for its U.S./Greek Fulbright Community and EducationUSA

 U.S. to Greece: Preparing for your Fulbright Grant in Greece

 Like the rest of the world, Greece was hit by the COVID-19 pandemic at the beginning of 2020.
 The country went into a national lockdown in March 2020, before slowly reopening over the summer.
 A second wave in the autumn led to a second lockdown in autumn 2020 and caused the deferral of the 2020-21 Fulbright U.S. Student and Scholar Program.
-Greece began vaccinating its population against COVID-19 in January 2021; rollout has been slower than in the United States but has picked up considerably in May and June.
-A number of restrictions, ranging from mask mandates to curfews, have eased off in Greece since late June 2021.
-Curfews have been lifted and face masks are now only required in stores, offices and generally in crowded areas.
+Greece began vaccinating its population against COVID-19 in January 2021.
+Most restrictions have been lifted but face masks are still required in all public transportation and are highly recommended in stores, offices and generally in crowded areas.

 The health and safety of U.S. Fulbright grantees and their dependents is a top priority for the Fulbright program.
 It is also our responsibility as a global community to curb the further spread of Covid-19 and to ensure public safety.
 U.S. citizens are strongly encouraged to stay up-to-date on local and international guidelines and restrictions prior to traveling to Greece by visiting the U.S. Embassy in Athens website

 Greece to the U.S.: Preparing for your Fulbright Grant in the U.S.

-Greek grantees planning their 2021-2022 grant periods should keep in mind that U.S. COVID-19 related policies have not yet relaxed in regard to visa issuance and travel.
-It is important that you keep informed about federal, state and institutional directives and regulations.
-The U.S. Department of State shared these lastly updated guidelines: Message and Update.
+Greek grantees planning their 2022-2023 grant periods should keep in mind that U.S. COVID-19 related policies have greatly relaxed in regard to visa issuance and travel but it is important that you keep informed about federal, state and institutional directives and regulations.